-There are no local providers of timing services.
-The Augusta Striders have a rental program for a manual timing system and digital race clocks.
-These devices are manual clocks and perform no automated race timing like an electronic or RFID chip timing system.
 For cost estimates, out of town chip timing companies usually charge a base fee of $500 plus $2 per runner to chip time a race.
+Contact Charlestowne Racing for a quote. https://www.facebook.com/CharlestowneRoadRaceServices/

 To get your course measured and/or USATF-certified, contact Southern Strides @706-860-6721 (Based in Augusta) It's the only way to guarantee the distance is exactly what you advertised, and your course can be a qualifier for other races.
 A course certification is good for 10 years, provided there are no changes in the race course route during this time.

 It is vital to the success of your race that race registration is easy for runners.
 Printed forms just don't work any longer.
-We use and recomend Racemine for handling your event registration.
+We use and recommend https://runsignup.com/ for handling your event registration.
 There platform works well on both desktop and mobile and the cost are less than others.